 General Comment 21 of the Human Rights Committee, which is a United Nations (UN) Committee that oversees the implementation of ICCPR obligations in State parties, notes, "Treating all persons deprived of their liberty with humanity and with respect for their dignity is a fundamental and universally applicable rule.
 Consequently, the application of this rule, as a minimum, cannot be dependent on the material resources available in the State party.
 This rule must be applied without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status."

 Article 37 of the United Nations Convention on the Rights of the Child (CRC) prohibits the use of capital punishment and LWOP for offenders below the age of 18 years.
 The Rome Statute of the International Criminal Court provides that the maximum sentence of life imprisonment imposed on criminals convicted of grave crimes such as war crimes, crimes against humanity and genocide should be reviewed after 25 years.
-Although India is party to the CRC, she is opposed to the idea of an International Criminal Court and thus, is not party to the Rome Statute.
+Although

 The United Nations Standard Minimum Rules for the Treatment of Prisoners lays down good practice norms for the treatment of prisoners, which are to be adhered to by prison authorities and institutions.

 Added to this is the ill-treatment of prisoners by prison authorities, often sanctioned by outdated legislation such as the Prisons Act, 1894, and state prison manuals.
 For example, the 1894 Act allows the imposition of corporal punishment (whipping) or solitary confinement for a limited period by prison authorities for offences such as "feigning illness" or "contumaciously refusing to work".
 The lack of medical facilities and understaffing in prisons further aggravate the misery of prisoners in